theseyithan/core_merchant/README.md

 - `event_type`: Type of the event (e.g., 'created', 'renewed', 'canceled', 'status_changed', 'plan_changed')
 - `metadata`: JSON field for storing additional event-specific data

-**Methods**:
-- `log_event(event_type, metadata)` - Logs a custom event for the subscription
-- `subscription_events` - Returns all events for the subscription
-- `renewal_history` - Returns all renewal events for the subscription.
-The details of the renewal are stored in the metadata field.
-- `status_change_history` - Returns all status change events for the subscription.
-The from and to statuses are stored in the metadata field.

 **Usage**:
 ```ruby
 # Automatically logged when a subscription is created